-Three Cursor group (n=12): Three feedback cursors were visible during each of the blocks with 186 visual feedback, with the cursors separated by 45°.
-Each cursor had a unique color: green, orange, and 187 purple (RGB values (/255) [7 210 0], [231 145 53], [234 0 238] respectively).
-All colors were 188 approximately matched on luminance based on a 'Hue Chrome Luminance' color scheme, and the 189 assignment of color to cursor was counterbalanced across participants.
-In the Feedback Baseline and 190 Washout blocks, the participant was informed that the middle cursor would correspond to the true hand 191 position and instructed to hit the target with that cursor, specified in terms of the cursor color, 192 idiosyncratic for each participant.
-This cursor was flanked by the two distractor cursors, resulting in three 193 cursors moving at -45°, 0°, 45°, relative to hand position (Figure 1).
-The participant was instructed to 194 ignore the other two cursors.
-Thus, if the color assignment for the -45°, 0°, 45° cursors was green, orange, 195 and purple respectively, then the participant was to hit the target with the orange cursor and ignore the 196 green and purple cursors.
-197
+by 45°.
+Each cursor had a unique color: green, orange, and purple (red, green, blue values (/255) [7 210 0], [231 145 53], [234 0 238], respectively).
+All colors were approximately matched on luminance based on a "Hue Chrome Luminance" color scheme, and the assignment of color to cursor was counterbalanced across participants.
+In the feedback baseline and washout blocks, the participant was informed that the middle cursor would correspond to the true hand position and instructed to hit the target with that cursor, specified in terms of the cursor color, idiosyncratic for each participant.
+This cursor was flanked by the two distractor cursors, resulting in three cursors moving at -45° , 0°, and 45°, relative to hand position (Figure 1).
+The participant was instructed to ignore the other two cursors.
+Thus, if the color assignment for the -45° , 0°, 45° cursors was green, orange, and purple, respectively, then the participant was to hit the target with the orange cursor and ignore the green and purple cursors.

-During the Training block, all three cursors were rotated by 45°, such that the cursors now 198 appeared at 0°, 45°, 90° (or 0°, -45°, -90°, counterbalanced across participants) relative to the true hand 199 position.
-The participant was informed of the manipulation and instructed to hit the target with the middle 200 cursor.
-Since the relative color assignment of the cursors remained the same, the instructions did not 201 change.
-Using the color mapping example from above with a counterclockwise rotation, the participant's 202 goal was still to hit the target with the orange cursor (now rotated 45° from true hand position), while 203 ignoring the green and purple cursors.
-With this arrangement, the purple cursor now ended up 204 corresponding to the true hand position (0°) and the green cursor was rotated by 90° , relative to the hand.
-205 As such, if each cursor contributes equally to form a composite SPE (Kasuga et al., 2013), the net SPE in 206 the Three Cursor condition is identical to that in the One Cursor condition.
-207
+During the training block, all three cursors were rotated by 45°, such that the cursors now appeared at 0°, 45°, and 90° (or 0° , -45° , and -90° , counterbalanced across participants) relative to the true hand position.
+The participant was informed of the manipulation and instructed to hit the target with the middle cursor.
+Because the relative color assignment of the cursors remained the same, the instructions did not change.
+Using the color mapping example from above with a counterclockwise rotation, the participant's goal was still to hit the target with the orange cursor (now rotated 45° from true hand position), while ignoring the green and purple cursors.
+With this arrangement, the purple cursor now ended up corresponding to the true hand position (0°) and the green cursor was rotated by 90°, relative to the hand.
+As such, if each cursor contributes equally to form a composite SPE (Kasuga et al., 2013), the net SPE in the three cursor condition is identical to that in the one cursor condition.